 2. Attend Local Juneteenth Events

 Summertime is the perfect time for attending local festivals with family.
 During Juneteenth festivals, you can find everything from celebratory parades to educational speakers.
-Where I live in Atlanta, the 11th Annual Juneteenth Atlanta Parade & Music Festival will be taking place between Friday, June 16 and Sunday, June 18.
+Where I live in Atlanta, the Annual Juneteenth Atlanta Parade & Music Festival will take place between Friday, June 21 and Sunday, June 23.
 Most festivals are family-friendly, so you don’t have to be concerned about whether it’s appropriate to bring your children with you or not.
+Since each festival’s date may vary, you can check in your area to see if one is being held and consider taking a weekend family trip.

 3. Visit an Exhibit or Museum Dedicated to Black Culture